Healthy soil is the key ingredient for growing an awesome garden.

-So how is this done?
-That’s a great question because so many gardeners have such different techniques it can be difficult to choose what’s best for your space.
+So, how is this done?
+That’s a great question because many gardeners have different techniques and it can be difficult to choose what’s best for your space.

-- For light planting loosen the soil at least 10 -12 inches deep throughout each bed.
+- For light planting in raised beds, loosen the soil at least 10 -12 inches deep.

-- You can also use a tiller to lighten the work load if you have a larger planting space.
+- You can also use a tiller to lighten the work load if you have an open ground garden.

 - For deep planting loosen the soil at least 3-4 feet deep, a tiller and shovel is recommended.